 While companies like H&M and Zara pioneered the rise of cheap fashion over the past two decades, a new breed of direct-to-consumer e-commerce brands from the United States, Europe and China have accelerated and refined affordable, of-the-moment clothing in recent years.

-Companies like Asos, Boohoo, PrettyLittleThing and SHEIN have leveraged TikTok and Instagram both to respond to the latest trends via small-batch manufacturing and to push their own designs out via influencers and slick ads.
+Companies like Asos, Boohoo, and PrettyLittleThing, along with Chinese competitors including SHEIN, Peacebird and Temu, are leveraging TikTok, Facebook and Instagram both to respond to the latest trends via small-batch manufacturing and to push their own designs out via influencers and slick ads.

 While more than fifty percent of Americans think fast-fashion is going out of style, 48% of Americans don’t want to be photographed in the same clothing twice, and young adults feel pressure to wear a different outfit every time they go out.